 by Brian Johnson

 Brian Johnson grew up in Nyack and attended the University of Massachusetts.
-This blog post is an excerpt of one originally published on his blog, The Balance of Being.
+This blog post was originally published on his blog, The Balance of Being.